noahzarro/netsec/exercises/ex8-BGP_DoS/exercise-8.md

 *Solution:* Your solution here

 **1.2.** (4 points)
-What is route origin authentication?
+What is route origin authorization?
 Briefly explain how it works and against what attacks it is effective.

 *Solution:* Your solution here